 Please note that if your request for an expedited appointment is denied you will not be able to make a second request during the course of your visa application and you should attend the regular appointment you scheduled initially.

-Note: Travel for the purpose of attending weddings and graduation ceremonies, assisting pregnant relatives, participating in an annual business/academic/professional conference, or enjoying last-minute tourism does not qualify for an expedited appointment.
+Note: Travel for the purpose of attending weddings and graduation ceremonies, assisting pregnant relatives, or enjoying last-minute tourism does not qualify for an expedited appointment.
 For such travel, please schedule a regular visa appointment well in advance.

 If the purpose of travel is to obtain urgent medical care, to accompany a relative or employer for urgent medical care, or to visit a relative suffering from an immediate, life-threatening medical condition, provide the following documentation:

 - A letter from your doctor describing the medical condition and why you are seeking medical care in the United States

 - A letter from the physician or hospital in the United States indicating that they are prepared to treat your case and providing the approximate cost of the treatment

 - Evidence of how you will pay the treatment

 - If the purpose of travel is to attend the funeral of or make arrangements for repatriating the body of an immediate family member (mother, father, brother, sister, child, grandparent, or grandchild) in the United States, provide the following documentation: